calderon0423/Summer-Olympics-2024-Predictive-Model/README.md

 ## EXECUTIVE SUMMARY: Overview and Objectives

 The Summer Olympic Games represent the pinnacle of international sports competition, where athletes from around the world compete for glory and national pride.
-Our goal with this project is to develop predictive models that can estimate the 2024 medal counts for the top five medal-winning countries based on past data (1896-2012).
+Our goal with this project is to develop predictive models that can estimate the 2024 medal counts for the top five medal-winning countries, namely the United States of America (USA), Soviet Union (URS), Great Britain (GBR), France (FRA), and Germany (GER), based on past data (1896-2012).
 By leveraging machine learning algorithms, specifically **LinearRegression**, **RandomForestRegressor**, and **XGBoostRegression**, we aim to achieve precise predictions.